Why I Photograph: An Apologia*

 “What I have most wanted to do throughout the past ten years is to make political writing into an art.
 My starting point is always a feeling of partisanship, a sense of injustice.
 When I sit down to write a book, I do not say to myself, ‘I am going to produce a work of art’.
 I write it because there is some lie that I want to expose, some fact to which I want to draw attention, and my initial concern is to get a hearing.
 But I could not do the work of writing a book, or even a long magazine article, if it were not also an aesthetic experience. “— George Orwell “Why I Write,” 1946

 What has drawn me to visit and photograph stone structures in Hawaiʻi and in the British Isles is a quality that to some degree transcends culture, that is also a conversation with the surrounding land, totally appropriate to each of their particular landscapes.
-They express connection, belonging.
+They express pili ʻana (connection, belonging).
 In Hawaiʻi these visits are a puka (opening) into the place where I was born and in the UK, another puka into a home of my ancestors.
 This is the short story.
 The long story, of course, is far more complex.

 Landscape photography and the journey towards home